 A handwritten and signed letter by physicist Albert Einstein, from June 1950, discussing his work on unified field theory.
 (Courtesy: Kedem Auction House)

 Images from giphy.com and Wikipedia in public domain.
-Original theories presented on this site are copyright of the author and marst.io.
+Original theories presented on this site are copyright of the author Dr. Eli Levin PhD & marst.io.
+For my children Sunna and Joey.
 Please attribute accordingly as per Creative Commons Licensing Agreement.